callebedrums/reverse-proxy/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+Before executing docker compose, make sure the api and app applications a built.

-with Docker Desktop installed in your local machine, you can run docker compose commands to start the entire solution
+Eith Docker Desktop installed in your local machine, you can run docker compose commands to start the entire solution

 ```bash
 docker compose up --build # CTRL + C to stop the containers